zuozhenggh/learning-library/analytics-library/redbull-map/imp-geojson/imp-geojson.md

 **Introduction**

-In this lab you will **import the GeoJSON files** you generated, into the OAC Console as a map layer.
+In this lab you will **import the GeoJSON files** you generated, into the OAC Console as a Map Layer.

 ###  Prerequisites